1024inc/engineering-blog/eng-paths/sr_staff_engineer.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

 - Leads cross-teams projects and initiatives, and inter-team communication
 - Identifies org-level opportunities, prioritizes, plans, and creates buy-in for resolution
+- Mentors engineers and fosters their growth
+- Coach teams to continuously improve delivery pace and quality
+- Can step in as a contributor on any team when needed
+- Can collaborate with internal and external stakeholders in any department, team, or client when technical presence is required
+- Acts as an external facing advocate and technical authority for Beyond Engineering, drives talent acquisition

+</td></tr>
+<tr><td>

+Sr Staff Engineer

+</td></tr>
+<tr><td  markdown="1">

+- Leads cross-teams projects and initiatives, and inter-team communication
+- Identifies org-level opportunities, prioritizes, plans, and creates buy-in for resolution